-These cost £5.50 and are available directly from the AA, the RAC or the Post Office.
-The Government is working to extend the network of Post Offices where you can apply for an International Driving Permit, and has plans to roll these out in more branches across the UK from 1 February 2019.
+These cost £5.50 and are available directly from the Post Office.
+The Government has extended the network of Post Offices where you can apply for an International Driving Permit, find your nearest branch here.

 Check carefully which permit is required for each country you intend to drive within, as you may need more than one permit to comply with the law.